ugrewer/APSIM_RotationTraining/docs/continuous cropping of a single crop.rst

 For comparison, we also briefly consider the alternative case of resetting soil water and nutrient states at the beginning of each crop cycle.

-Continuous simulation of a single crop: with state carry-over
+Continuous single crop with state carry-over
 -------------------------------------
 Extending the simulation of a single crop cycle to the repeated, continuous growth of the same crop over multiple years can easily be achieved in APSIM.
 It predominently entails: